 In describing how you deal with a heavy workload, don’t focus too much on what a burden it is or your feelings of stress, as these don’t contribute to moving forward under pressure.
 A hiring manager wants to hear about how you plan to get through it successfully in spite of being overwhelmed.

-One thing to bear in mind is that this question could be a red flag of a company culture where overwhelming workloads are the norm.
+Remember that this question could be a red flag of a company culture where overwhelming workloads are the norm.
 Don’t jump to conclusions, but definitely consider asking more questions to help you gather additional information, like “could you tell me what the normal workload would look like for someone in this position?”
 Use it as one data point alongside the others you gather during the interview process when deciding if this is somewhere you’d want to work.